weshatheleopard/rutube-downloader-ruby/README.md

 ### NEW mehod

 #### Option 1 (shell):
-1. In the system shell, execute `dl` script with the URL of the webpage where video is located (`./dl http://video.site/breaking-news-654321`)
+1. In the system shell, execute `dl` script with the URL of the webpage where the video is located (`./dl http://video.site/breaking-news-654321`)

 #### Option 2 (Ruby console):
 1. Launch the console of this project (`rake console`)